akshayud/akshayud.github.io/README.md

   * Machine Learning
   * Computer Systems Architecture

-## __Current Research__

-* At the University of Delaware - [Subscripted-subscript analysis](http://subscripted-subscript.akshayud.me/)

-My current research for my PhD involves compilers for autoparallelization.
-I work with the [Cetus](https://sites.udel.edu/cetus-cid/) Source to Source translator which translates from C to C annoted with OpenMP.
-I want to make Cetus as powerful as possible through the use of even more sophisticated techniques.
-Current challenge is to develop a compiler technique for the automatic parallelization of subscripted subscripts.
-Details about this project and current progress can be found at link above.

 ## __Publications__

 * Akshay Bhosale and Rudolf Eigenmann.
-[Recurrence Analysis for Automatic Parallelization of Subscripted Subscripts](https://akshayud.me/PPoPP2024_intermin_draft.pdf).
-Accepted to appear in the Proceedings of the 29th ACM SIGPLAN Annual Symposium on
-Principles and Practice of Parallel Programming (PPoPP '24).
-Association for Computing Machinery, New York, NY, USA, 2024.
+2024.
+Recurrence Analysis for Automatic Parallelization of Subscripted Subscripts.
+In Proceedings of the 29th ACM SIGPLAN Annual Symposium on Principles and Practice of Parallel Programming (PPoPP '24).
+Association for Computing Machinery, New York, NY, USA, 80–93.
+[DOI](https://doi.org/10.1145/3627535.3638493) , [Submission Version](https://akshayud.me/PPoPP2024_intermin_draft.pdf) - Won the Best Artifact Award!

 * Akshay Bhosale and Rudolf Eigenmann.
 [COMPASS: A Combined Parallel Subscripted Subscript Benchmark Suite](https://akshayud.me/LCPC2023_final.pdf).
 Accepted to appear in the Proceedings of the 36th workshop on Languages and Compilers for Parallel Computing (LCPC '23).
 Springer, 2023.